 Kohlrabi can be used for a totally vegetarian dish by stuffing it with well-seasoned grains like millet, barley, buckwheat groats, rice, sautéed onions, and mushrooms, or whatever whim strikes you.

-- 1 pound beef (ground uncooked, or ground leftover cooked beef, veal, pork or lamb)
+1 pound ground beef, uncooked, or ground leftover cooked beef, veal, pork or lamb

 Parboil kohlrabi for 20 minutes.